A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 Supported AWS metrics

 A Sumo CloudWatch Source only supports CloudWatch metrics that are emitted at a regular interval.
-It cannot ingest metrics that are emitted with significant latency, such as AWS S3 Daily Storage Metrics or AWS Billing metrics, or at sporadic intervals, such as AWS DynamoDB throttled events.
+It cannot ingest metrics that are emitted with significant latency, such as Amazon S3 Daily Storage Metrics or AWS Billing metrics, or at sporadic intervals, such as Amazon DynamoDB throttled events.

 Sumo does support S3 Request Metrics.
 Since S3 does not publish the request metrics by default, you must enable them if you want to collect them.
 For more information, see Monitoring Metrics with Amazon CloudWatch in AWS help.